RishiRamraj/The-Rules-of-Investment/README.rst

 #.
 Price adjustments always happen.
 #.
 Sell to optimists, buy from pessimists.
 #.
 Predictions are already priced in.
 #.
+In the short run the market is a voting machine.
-In public, valuation is a popularity contest.
+#.
+In the long run the market is a weighing machine.
 #.
 Enthusiasm increases risk, not growth.
 #.
 The longer the bull market, the stronger the amnesia.
 #.
 It is unrealistic to wait for a bear market before buying.